MEDICAL SCHEME FEES TAX CREDIT

 What is it?

-Medical Scheme Fees Tax Credit is a rebate
+A Medical Scheme Fees Tax Credit (also known as an “MTC”) is a rebate

 which reduces the normal tax a person pays.
 This rebate is non-refundable and can’t be carried over to the next year of assessment

 .
-In other words, this rebate will cut your normal tax to a lesser amount or nil, however it can’t create a negative amount.
 It applies for years of assessment starting on or after 1 March 2012 (from the 2013 year of assessment).

-The Medical Scheme Fees Tax Credit effectively replaced part of the tax deduction that was specifically allowed for medical scheme contributions, and applies to fees paid by a taxpayer to a registered medical scheme (or similar registered scheme outside South Africa) for that taxpayer and his/her dependants (as defined in the Medical Schemes Act).
+The MTC effectively replaced part of the tax deduction that was specifically allowed for medical scheme contributions, and applies to fees paid by a taxpayer to a registered medical scheme (or similar registered scheme outside South Africa) for that taxpayer and his/her dependants (as defined in the Medical Schemes Act).

-This Medical Scheme Fees Tax Credit seeks to bring about greater fairness and help achieve greater equality in the treatment of medical expenses across all income groups.
+This MTC seeks to bring about greater fairness and help achieve greater equality in the treatment of medical expenses across all income groups.

-The Medical Scheme Fees Tax Credit is a fixed monthly amount which increases according to the number of dependants:
+The MTC is a fixed monthly amount which increases according to the number of dependants: